• Skip to primary navigation

 Jump to Recipe Print Recipe

-Although I would love to claim this ingredient concoction my own, the based idea is a copycat from Panera.
-However, as with all my recipes, I added additional ingredients, removed some that aren't compliant, and made my own dressing.
+Although I would love to claim this ingredient concoction on my own, the recipe is adapted from Panera Bread's menu.
+However, as with all my recipes, I added additional ingredients, removed some that weren't compliant, and made my own dressing.

 When it was all said and done, my copy cat Panera Spicy Thai Salad recipe blew the original one away, which is always the plan.